ewinapun/ewinapun.github.io/_projects/1_project.markdown

 </p>
 <p>
 <div class="caption">
-Nothing very fancy in fact: We took the raw, cropped, straightened image of the microchannel and subtract it from the first image taken before a bubble is injected.
-By processed into a B/W image of the bubble isolated;bottom: screenshot of how we track the bubble's length.
+Nothing very fancy in fact: We took the raw, cropped, straightened image of the microchannel and subtract it from the initial image taken before a bubble is injected.
+By processing it into a B/W image of the isolated bubble, we then run the program to track the bubble's length.
+Note that the markers on top of the channel are 100µm apart, which provide us a nice basis of the actual bubble length.
 </div>
 </p>